Skip to content

 To take full advantage of the Tenderly tool set, it is recommended that you verify your smart contracts, which you can do by clicking on Verify.
 You can choose to verify your contract by uploading the contract's JSON, ABI, or source code.
 For more information, please refer to Tenderly's documentation on Smart Contract Verification.

-Tenderly's forking feature simulates the live Moonbeam network in an isolated environment, which enables you to interact with deployed contracts and live on-chain data.
+Tenderly's Virtual TestNets feature simulates the live Moonbeam network in an isolated environment, which enables you to interact with deployed contracts and live on-chain data.

-There are some limitations to be aware of when using Tenderly's forking feature.
+There are some limitations to be aware of when using this feature.
 You cannot interact with any of the Moonbeam precompiled contracts and their functions.
-Precompiles are a part of the Substrate implementation and therefore cannot be replicated in the simulated EVM environment.
+Precompiles are a part of the Substrate implementation and, therefore, cannot be replicated in the simulated EVM environment.
 This prohibits you from interacting with cross-chain assets on Moonbeam and Substrate-based functionality such as staking and governance.

-Tenderly makes creating a fork through the dashboard quite simple.
-To get started, click on Forks on the left-side menu and then click Create Fork.
+Tenderly makes creating a TestNet through the dashboard quite simple.
+To get started, click on Virtual TestNets on the left-side menu and then click Create Virtual TestNet.
 From there, you can take the following steps:

-1. Select Moonbeam or Moonriver from the Network dropdown
+1. Select Moonbeam, Moonriver, or Moonbase Alpha from the Parent network dropdown

-Once you've created your fork, you can start using it by deploying a contract to it or creating a transaction simulation using it.
+Once you've created your Virtual TestNet, you can start using it by deploying a contract or creating a transaction simulation.

-To create additional simulations, you can click the New Simulation button and enter in the configurations for the simulation.
+To create a simulation, click the Simulation button and enter the configurations for the simulation.
 For more information on simulations, please refer to Tenderly's Simulator UI Overview documentation.

 Now that you've learned how to get started with a few of Tenderly's features on Moonbeam, please feel free to dive in and check out the other tools available in their development platform.
 You can visit Tenderly's documentation site for more information.
 You can also check out Moonbeam's tutorial on Using Tenderly to Simulate and Debug Transactions.